aaivu/In21-S7-CS4681-AML-Research-Projects/projects/210314E-NLP_Text-Generation/docs/literature_review.md

 **Why it matters:** Activation functions affect convergence and representational power, potentially optimizing performance on long documents without architectural overhaul.

-**How your project addresses it:** Experimentally replace GELU with ReLU and SiLU in PEGASUS-X, evaluating on diverse datasets to quantify trade-offs.
+**How this project addresses it:** Experimentally replace GELU with ReLU and SiLU in PEGASUS-X, evaluating on diverse datasets to quantify trade-offs.

 ### Gap 2: Limited Exploration of Alternatives for Long-Document Tasks
 Long-document summarization emphasizes efficiency, but activation smoothness for gradient stability in extended contexts is underexplored.

 **Why it matters:** Smoother activations may improve stability and quality for complex inputs like GovReport.

-**How your project addresses it:** Fine-tune PEGASUS-X variants on long datasets, measuring ROUGE scores to identify optimal activations.
+**How this project addresses it:** Fine-tune PEGASUS-X variants on long datasets, measuring ROUGE scores to identify optimal activations.

 ## 5. Theoretical Framework